cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 IMAP Referrals
 --------------

-If clients support IMAP Mailbox Referrals (:rfc:`2193`), the client can improve performance and reduce the load on the aggregator by using the IMAP referrals that are sent to it and going to the appropriate back end servers.
+If clients support IMAP Mailbox Referrals (:rfc:`2193`), the client can improve performance and reduce the load on the aggregator by using the IMAP referrals that are sent to it and going to the appropriate backend servers.

-The front end servers will advertise the ``MAILBOX-REFERRALS`` capability.
-The back end servers will also advertise this capability (but only because they need to refer clients while a mailbox is moving between servers).
+The frontend servers will advertise the ``MAILBOX-REFERRALS`` capability.
+The backend servers will also advertise this capability (but only because they need to refer clients while a mailbox is moving between servers).

 Since there is no way for the server to know if a client supports referrals, the Cyrus IMAP Aggregator will assume the clients do not support referrals unless the client issues a RLSUB or a RLIST command.

 Once a client issues one of those commands, then the aggregator will issue referrals for any command that is safe for the client to contact the IMAP server directly.
 Most commands that perform operations within a mailbox (cf Section 3.3) fall into this category.
 Some commands will not be possible without a referrals-capable client (such as most commands done as administrator).

 :rfc:`2193` indicates that the client does not stick the referred server.
-As such the SELECT will get issued to the front end server and not the referred server.
-Additionally, CREATE, RENAME, and DELETE get sent to the frontend which will proxy the command to the correct back end server.
+As such the SELECT will get issued to the frontend server and not the referred server.
+Additionally, CREATE, RENAME, and DELETE get sent to the frontend which will proxy the command to the correct backend server.

 POP
 ---

 POP is easy given that POP only allows access to the user's INBOX.
 When it comes to POP, the IMAP Aggregator acts just like a :ref:`multiplexor <appendix-b-imap-multiplexing>`.
-The user authenticates to front end server.
-The front end determines where the user's INBOX is located and does a direct pass through of the POP commands from the client to the appropriate back end server.
+The user authenticates to frontend server.
+The frontend determines where the user's INBOX is located and does a direct pass through of the POP commands from the client to the appropriate backend server.

 MUPDATE
 -------

-The mupdate (slave) process (one per front end) holds open an MUPDATE connection and listens for updates from the MUPDATE master server (as backends inform it of updates).
+The mupdate (slave) process (one per frontend) holds open an MUPDATE connection and listens for updates from the MUPDATE master server (as backends inform it of updates).
 The slave makes these modifications on the local copy of the mailboxes database.

 Analysis
 ========